MiR-146

 miR-146 is a family of microRNA precursors found in mammals, including humans.
 The ~22 nucleotide mature miRNA sequence is excised from the precursor hairpin by the enzyme Dicer.
 This sequence then associates with RISC which effects RNA interference.

 miR-146 is primarily involved in the regulation of inflammation and other process that function in the innate immune system.
-Loss of functional miR-146 (and mir-145) could predispose an individual to suffer from chromosome 5q deletion syndrome. miR-146 has also been reported to be highly upregulated in osteoarthritis cartilage, and could be involved in its pathogenesis. mir-146 expression is associated with survival in triple negative breast cancer.
+Loss of functional miR-146 (and mir-145) could predispose an individual to chromosome 5q deletion syndrome. miR-146 has also been reported to be highly upregulated in osteoarthritis cartilage, and could be involved in its pathogenesis. mir-146 expression is associated with survival in triple negative breast cancer.

 Function

 miR-146 is thought to be a mediator of inflammation along with another microRNA, mir-155.
 The expression of miR-146 is upregulated by inflammatory factors such as interleukin 1 and tumor necrosis factor-alpha. miR-146 dysregulates a number of targets which are mostly involved in toll-like receptor pathways that bring about a cytokine response as part of the innate immune system. miR-146 operates in a feedback system or "negative regulatory loop" to finely tune inflammatory responses.